sciZer0/7/v/README.md

 it becames more or less certain that the Worldcoin project might have created billions of digital passports in just some years.

-Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for airdropping various incentives/tokens to users.
+Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for airdropping various incentives (tokens) to users.

 Namely the creation of such a biggest base of Public Addresses might change the promotion of global b2p projects significantly, along with the lives of billions of people.

-For example, each new global b2p project will have the easy and cheap tool to right away start up with a user base of billions of people, by airdropping its tokens (incentive points) to people of the base.
+For example, each global b2p project will have the easy and cheap tool to promote itself through the biggest-ever user-base, airdropping its incentive points (tokens) to people of the base.

-In other words, each new global b2p project will have the good opportunity to start very powerfully.
+Including, each new global b2p project will have the good opportunity to start up very powerfully.

-It will be especially-easy for global b2p web-native projects.

-In order for a global b2p web-native project to be successful, it must only provide its customers/users the best conditions — since all customers/users will be commonly-available, meaning any project might use that biggest user base.
+Since any project might use this biggest user base, it might change the nature of the competition, forcing the projects to only provide the customers/users the best conditions.

-As for global b2p web-native projects, the new paradigm will especially-extremely effect the blockchain industry where additionally code and ideas are already open and free, and where often the achieved user base is the only advantage.
+Moreover, the new paradigm will especially-extremely effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage.

 The changes in the blockchain industry will be especially-huge.